-- What will the health plan provider do, e.g. call back again in a set time, leave a message for provider to call, etc. - Can the provider reschedule the peer-to-peer? <<Yes/No>> If Yes, how? - iv.
-Is a change to a pre-authorization requirement pending?
+- What will the health plan provider do, e.g., call back again in a set time, leave a message for provider to call, etc. - Can the provider reschedule the peer-to-peer? <<Yes/No>> If Yes, how? - iv.
+Is approval for service subject to a Medical Necessity Review?